cs480x-22c/a1-ghd3/README.md

     - A working link to the hosted files (usually the gh-pages 'live' url)
     - Section for Technical and Design Achievements

-Technical Achievement Desription -- 12
-Design Achievement Description -- 12

-Remember, it is up to *you* to define what constitutes a technical and design achievements.
-Be ambitious as these are designed to allow you to shape your learning.
-These are the only way to move from B to A territory.